 DS: Along with the excitement and jubilation surrounding the revolution in Egypt, there has also been a fair amount of skepticism about its chances of bringing about true democratic consolidation.
 University of Texas professor Dave Perry called the Egyptian revolution a typical “anti-power” movement.
 In his words, “the protestors were clearly saying no to Mubarak but what kind of power they were saying yes to was less than clear.”
 Writing for Al Jazeera, Esther Dyson expressed her concern that Egyptian youth are not yet aware that running a government is not as easy as “running a Facebook group.”
 And on your own blog, you wrote that so-called “leaderless revolutions “often quickly evolve into very hierarchical and ossified networks not in spite of, but because of, their initial open nature.”
 Then in May you traveled to Egypt.
 What did you find?

 ZT: In Egypt, I found the youth movement struggling to define their role in the new revolutionary process.
 The military council remains in power and there are existing institutional opposition movements like the Muslim Brotherhood which are better prepared for electoral politics.
 The youth movement is debating how to organize, how to proceed, how to be effective in shaping the future of their country.
 These issues will likely not be resolved in the near future and we will see a significant evolution.
 However, it’s important to recognize that just a year ago, the youth movement struggled to hold protests of more than a few hundred people and freedom of expression was severely limited.
 In Egypt, the most profound change I saw was that you could turn any street corner and find people vigorously debating politics and the future of their country.
-This did not used to happen.
+This did not use to happen.
 People did not openly opine and debate about the future of their country.
 In that sense, this is not a reversible change and is sign of a profound transformation.
-It won’t however, culminate in a neat democracy that everyone around the world will like in just a few years.
-It will be messy, there will be set-backs and I may not personally like all the ideas that end up with political support.
+It won’t, however, culminate in a neat democracy that everyone around the world will like in just a few years.
+It will be messy, there will be setbacks and I may not personally like all the ideas that end up with political support.
 All democratic transitions are messy, non-linear and complicated and no reason to assume Egypt would be an exception.